 If you’re planning dinner for New Year’s Day, you might want to include this easy and elegant pork roast on the menu.
-It adds a touch of French flair with very little effort, has a wonderful aroma and tastes delicious!
+It adds a touch of French flair with very little effort, has a wonderful aroma and tastes delicious.

 The beauty of a roast like this is that, once it’s in the oven, you’re free to do other things.
 That might be preparing some potatoes and vegetables as a side dish, but I recommend you take a glass of white wine and sit someplace cosy to browse through French Taste for a few restful moments.

-Roast Pork with Rosemary, Quatre-Épices and Honey
+See Laura Calder’s Roast Pork with Rosemary, Quatre-Épices and Honey recipe.

-Quatre-Épices Spice Mixture
+Quatre-Épices Spice Blend

 - 1 tsp ground ginger

-- 1 tsp nutmeg (freshly grated is best)
+- 1 tsp freshly grated nutmeg

 - 1/4 tsp ground cloves